Snuggle/last.js/examples/with-stripe-typescript/README.md

 After deploying, copy the deployment URL with the webhook path (`https://your-url.now.sh/api/webhooks`) and create a live webhook endpoint [in your Stripe dashboard](https://stripe.com/docs/webhooks/setup#configure-webhook-settings).

 Once created, you can click to reveal your webhook's signing secret.
-Copy the webhook secret (`whsec_***`) and add it as a new environment variable in your [Vercel Dashboard](https://vercel.com/dashboard):
+Copy the webhook secret (`whsec_***`) and add it as a new environment variable in your [last.js Dashboard](https://last.js.com/dashboard):

 - Select your newly created project.
 - Navigate to the Settings tab.